HSLdevcom/jore-map-ui/Contributions.md

 * Always use ```<div>``` instead of ```<span>``` (only use span is there is a reason to use it)
 * Use classnames if there are multiple classes
 * Use async await instead of promises
-* Don't use .bind in jsx
+* Don't use .bind in jsx, use arrow functions instead

 ### IModels